 How do you store/maintain SDSs?

-- They can be managed and stored electronically or by means of paper copies:
+- SDSs can be stored electronically or as paper copies.